jerryidk/PBR/README.md

 FLAGS = -g -Wall -I./include
 ```
 For windows, if you want to build this in powershell, you need to get gnu make and change file paths, and other things accordingly.
 Recommond you to install `wsl2` (most distro will be fine), so you can launch `bash` in your windows terminal.

+If `./build/**.cpp file not found` occurs, you might want to make sure you have a `./build` directory set up.